Waking up in the middle of the night is normal right?

 So Francis did something completely unorthodox to the majority of the population.
 Francis started eating a protein heavy small meal at about 9pm – 9.30pm after having her dinner at her earlier time of 5.30pm – 6pm.
 And she started sleeping again.
 It really was that cut and dried.
 Now Francis and I knew a lot about her metabolism, how her body responded to different meals and she had already addressed the 7 most common pitfalls of a good night’s sleep.
 But the message is clear get the blood sugars right and get all the sleep you want.

 This happened several years ago now and Francis still comes in occasionally and comments about her sleep not being ideal and every single time she does we can trace it back to a change in her diet.
 It’s a bit boring a repetitive for us both now but it still works.
 So for those of you who are after that full night’s sleep, whether you’re suffering the menopause or not, look at your blood sugars.
+If you can manage these (alongside your menopause management from places like Advanced Gynecology if you’re going through menopause) then your sleep will improve.

 P.S.
 There are loads of articles on this site relating to blood sugar balance, creating individual diets and metabolic typing.
 There are also plenty on sleep, but if you would like to speak to us personally about your sleep problems simply email us at firstname.lastname@example.org.